-There's no business like the retail and wholesale shoe business for Brown Shoe Company.
-Brown Shoe operates 1,044 value-priced family footwear stores under the Famous Footwear banner in the US and Guam, 174 Naturalizer stores in the US and Canada, and a growing number of shoe stores in China.
+There's no business like shoe business for Caleres (formerly Brown Shoe Company).
+Caleres operates over 1,045 value-priced family footwear stores under the Famous Footwear banner in the US and Guam, 159 Naturalizer stores in the US and Canada, and a growing number of shoe stores in China.
 The company also sells shoes online and licenses Dr. Scholl's and Disney brand footwear.
-It distributes footwear worldwide through more than 3,000 retailers, including independent, chain (DSW), department stores (Sears), catalogs, and online retailers.
-Brown Shoe is opening new stores, closing underperforming ones, and updating styles to appeal to younger bipeds.
+It distributes footwear worldwide through more than 1,700 retailers, including independent, chain (DSW), department stores (Nordstrom), catalogs, and online retailers.
+Caleres is opening new stores, closing underperforming ones, and updating styles to appeal to younger bipeds.
 The company has a growing footprint in China.

-While Brown Shoe rings up nearly 90% of its sales in the US, its retail reach extends as far as China where its majority-owned subsidiary, B&H Footwear Limited, operates about 25 shoe stores in major cities.
-China is the source for 97% of Brown Shoe's footwear.
-Its sells retail footwear through 1,223 shoe stores across the US, Canada, and Guam (including 88 in Canada).
+While Caleres rings up around 90% of its sales in the US, its retail reach extends as far as China where its majority-owned subsidiary, B&H Footwear Limited, operates about 25 shoe stores in major cities.
+China is the source for about 76% of Brown Shoe's footwear.
+Its sells retail footwear through 1,210 shoe stores across the US, Canada, and Guam (including 94 in Canada).

 Sales and Marketing

-The company invests in advertising and marketing support, including public relations, tradeshows consumer media advertising, production, cooperative advertising, and digital advertising, with its wholesale customers.
-Total advertising and marketing expenses were $82.2 million, $83.0 million, and $90.8 million in fiscal 2014, 2013, and 2012, respectively.
+The company invests in advertising and marketing support, including print, in-store displays and fixtures, public relations, tradeshows consumer media advertising, production, cooperative advertising, and digital advertising, with its wholesale customers.
+Total advertising and marketing expense was $78.4 million in 2016, down somewhat on $82.2 million in 2015.

-Brown Shoe has been reducing the store counts of both its Famous Footwear and specialty retail chains, while gradually growing its retail footprint in China.
-Indeed, China is a growth market for Brown Shoe.
-Its B&H Footwear subsidiary opened five stores in China in fiscal 2014 bringing its total in China to more than 30 locations.
-Also, through a joint venture with China's Hongguo International Holdings, Brown Shoe operates some 80 stores there and plans to open more than 20 in the coming year.
+Its B&H Footwear venture opened five stores in China in fiscal 2014, bringing its total in China to more than 30 locations.
+Also, through a joint venture with China's Hongguo International Holdings, Caleres operates some 80 stores there and planned to open more than 20 in fiscal 2015.